sumonelove/sumonelove.github.io/content/contact.md

 You can send me an email at **[sumit@sumone.love](mailto:sumit@sumone.love)**.

-Currently I am not PGP encryption.
+Currently I am not use PGP encryption.